Elliot518/tech-bible/English/1_Program/Python/Dictionary.md

 Unlike lists, items in dictionaries are unordered.
 The first item in a list named spam would be spam[0].
 But there is no “first” item in a dictionary.

+Because dictionaries are not ordered, they can’t be sliced like lists.
+Trying to access a key that does not exist in a dictionary will result in a KeyError error message, much like a list’s “out-of-range” IndexError error message.